Myanmar asks India to return eight police who fled across border

 “In order to uphold friendly relations between the two neighbour countries, you are kindly requested to detain 8 Myanmar police personnel who had arrived to Indian territories and hand-over to Myanmar,” the letter said.

-India’s federal home ministry and foreign ministry did not immediately respond to questions from Reuters.
+India’s federal home ministry did not immediately respond to questions from Reuters.
+India’s foreign ministry responded to a request for comment by referring to a statement given at a media briefing on Friday which said the ministry was still “ascertaining the facts.”

 Reporting by Devjyot Ghoshal, Additional reporting by Zeba Siddiqui; Editing by Simon Cameron-Moore